WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 wallet can be verified to match the published code.
 We then go on and try to reproduce the app.
 We

-1. obtain the app from Google Play
+1. obtain the app from platform
 1. compile the app from the published source code using the published build instructions
 1. compare the two apps